Colonel Moran

 Colonel Sebastian Moran is a fictional character in the stories written by Arthur Conan Doyle.
 An enemy of Sherlock Holmes, he first appears in the 1903 short story "The Adventure of the Empty House".
 Holmes once described him as "the second most dangerous man in London", the most dangerous being Professor Moriarty, Moran's employer.
+Many adaptations depict him as Moriarty's most trusted confidant, mirroring Holmes's own relationship with Dr. Watson.